Harith02/CarPricePredict/README.md

 This will launch the app in your default web browser.
 Input the required car details, and the app will display the predicted resale price.

 🧠 Model Details
-Algorithm: [Specify algorithm used, e.g., Random Forest Regressor]
+Algorithm: Random Forest Regressor

-Training Data: [Details about the dataset, e.g., size, source]

 Evaluation Metrics:

-R² Score: [Insert value]
+R² Score: 86%

-MAE: [Insert value]
+MAE: 0

-RMSE: [Insert value]
+RMSE: 0